Fayzahsaid/Spotify-text-analytics/README.md

 Used:
 - `Matplotlib` & `Seaborn` for plotting
 - `WordCloud` for visual frequency analysis
-- Topic clusters and sentiment plots for intuitive presentation
+- Topic clusters and sentiment plots for intuitive presentation.

 ---